 Luckily elderberries are easy to forage and grow.

 If you can’t find any elderberries, or if it’s the wrong season, you can always buy dried elderberries or elderflowers from Mountain Rose Herbs (my favorite place to buy high quality, organic dried herbs).

-I don’t know about you guys, but I want to make those Elderflower Fritters asap.
 Time to start foraging for elderberries and elderflowers!